akhesaCaro/akhesaCaro.github.io/generics.md

         sd = mkSomeDiscrete currency unitScale amount
 ```

 Great!
 Now we have an _exact reprsentation_ of the produced database schema.
-We don't have to overload our mind to "run the algortihm" and have a mind representation of the produced schema.
+We don't have to overload our mind to "run the algortihm" to have a representation of the produced schema.

-What if my domain type has the same exact representation than my Database schema or my JSON, I don't need a marshallable type and, don't I?
+What if my domain type has the same exact representation than my Database schema or my JSON, I don't need a marshallable type, don't I?

 Well you don't need it ... yet, but maybe you will one day.
 Domain tend to change over time and separate the domain from the interface could be useful.
-We will se in the next section.

 ## Generics as an architecture design